bluesky-social/bsky-docs/docs/tutorials/thread-gates.md

     })
     ```

-    If a threadgate record is present but empty, then nobody can reply.
+    If a thread gate record is present but empty, then nobody can reply.

     ```ts
     await agent.com.atproto.repo.createRecord({